Point at infinity: Projective geometry

 A symmetry of points and lines arises in a projective plane: just as a pair of points determine a line, so a pair of lines determine a point.
 The existence of parallel lines leads to establishing a point at infinity which represents the intersection of these parallels.
 This axiomatic symmetry grew out of a study of graphical perspective where a parallel projection arises as a central projection where the center C is a point at infinity, or figurative point.
 The axiomatic symmetry of points and lines is called duality.

 Though a point at infinity is considered on a par with any other point of a projective range, in the representation of points with projective coordinates, distinction is noted: finite points are represented with a 1 in the final coordinate while a point at infinity has a 0 there.
-The need to represent points at infinity requires that one extra coordinate beyond the space of finite points is needed.
+To represent points at infinity requires one extra coordinate beyond what is needed for the space of finite points.